cassponmal/cse15l-lab-reports/lab-report-1-week-2.md

 * On Visual Studio Code, open a new terminal by clicking on Terminal on the top menu and then click New Terminal.
 * We will use the ssh protocol to remotely connect to the server by typing: ssh << username >>@ieng6.ucsd.edu
 on the newly opened terminal.
-* Once that is done you are now remotely connected to the computer.
+* Input your password.
+Once that is done you are now remotely connected to the computer.
 Your terminal should look similar to the screenshot provided below.
 ![Image](Screenshot2.png)